kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ### Deploy Web App
 Deploy the webapp to the cluster using the Fargate Profile and Namespace we created above.
 ```
 NOTE: There is also a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
-It requires the AWS VPC Public Subnets used by the cluster and
+It requires the AWS VPC Public Subnets used by the cluster and can only be known after the cluster is created.

-can only be known after the cluster is created.
-Also the Application Load Balancer may take a few minutes to provision.
+Additionall the Application Load Balancer may take a few minutes to provision.
 ```
 Use kubectl to create the web service
 ```
 kubectl apply -f web-namespace.yaml

 kubectl apply -f web-deployment.yaml